Bain Case Interview: Step-By-Step Guide (2024)

 1. Resume and cover letter screening

-Bain’s resume and cover letter screening is similar to other consulting firms.
+Bain’s resume and Bain's cover letter screening is similar to other consulting firms.
 Two or three weeks after the application deadline, you should hear back from Bain on whether or not you have been invited to a first round interview.

 2. Bain math test (only used by a few offices in South America)